MCreator/MCreator/plugins/mcreator-localization/help/default/particle/additional_expiry_condition.md

-The particle might expire before its maximal age if it passes this condition.
+The particle will expire before its maximal age if it passes the selected condition.

+If no condition is defined, particle can only expire when it reaches the maximal age in ticks.